 The retail industry has transformed tremendously in the past few decades; back in the 1980s, it would have been unthinkable to order merchandise from your computer.
 Yet today, buyers do it from our mobile phones all the time.

 One of the changes that has altered the retail landscape is the evolution of EDI.
-Read on to learn how EDI systems have evolved, how modern EDI software supports the retail supply chain, and how it allows retailers to stay compliant while streamlining internal and external processes.
+Read, and watch Brad's blog introduction, on to learn how EDI systems have evolved, how modern EDI software supports the retail supply chain, and how it allows retailers to stay compliant while streamlining internal and external processes.

 EDI Systems: The Transformation from Unwieldy to Indispensable